sparkfun/SparkFun_GNSS_Flex_System/flex_boards/SparkPNT_GNSS_Flex_Module_ZED-X20P-Tilt/docs/hardware_overview.md

 	!!! note
-		The `SAFEBOOT_N` and `TIMEPULSE` (`PPS`) pins are internally connected in the ZED-X20P GNSS module, by a 1k&ohm; series resistor.
+		The `SAFEBOOT_N` and `TIMEPULSE` (`PPS`) pins are internally connected in the ZED-X20P GNSS receiver, by a 1k&ohm; series resistor.
 When the `SAFEBOOT_N` pin is pulled `LOW` at starup, the ZED-X20P module will enter safeboot mode.
 Therefore, these pins have no load that could pull them low at startup; otherwise, the receiver will enter its safeboot mode.

 === "I^2^C"